gederajeg/rob-steal-parallel-corpora/README.md

 #>   LEFT                   NODE   RIGHT                 TRANSLATION
 #>   <chr>                  <chr>  <chr>                 <chr>
 #> 1 This enzyme should cr… should also react to the ho… "Enzim ini tentunya menja…
-#> 2 You                    should be able to control n… "Anda seharusnya dapat me…
+#> 2 When designating thes… should always be borne in m… "Ketika menentukan filum …
-#> 3 The process            should be carried by the do… "Proses tersebut harus di…
+#> 3 You                    should be able to control n… "Anda seharusnya dapat me…
-#> 4 Since electric cannot… should be continuously dist… "Karena listrik tidak dap…
+#> 4 The impression of dis… should be changed            "Kesan menjijikan dan sim…
-#> 5 To reach that, a cond… should be created, either i… "Untuk menggapainya, haru…
+#> 5 The huge world popula… should be fast accomplished.
+"Jumlah penduduk dunia ya…
-#> 6 It is an expression o… should be equipped with suc… "Ini merupakan bukti kese…
+#> 6 The government         should be more proactive in… "Hendaknya pemerintah leb…
 ```

 # Sesi ruang kerja R